Bot Mitigation: A Comprehensive Guide to Protecting Your Digital Assets

 Definition and core concepts

 At its core, bot mitigation involves identifying and managing automated traffic to your website or application.
 The goal is to allow beneficial bot traffic (e.g., Googlebot) while detecting and neutralizing harmful bots.
-Malicious bots can perform a variety of harmful activities, such as credential stuffing, web scraping, scalping, fake account creation, and distributed denial-of-service (DDoS) attacks.
+Malicious bots can perform a variety of harmful activities, such as credential stuffing, web scraping, scalping, fake account creation, and distributed denial-of-service (DDoS) attacks, which are often carried out by botnets—networks of infected computers controlled by a single attacker.

 Bot mitigation leverages a mix of technologies, such as IP reputation analysis, behavior analytics, and machine learning, to differentiate between legitimate users and bots.